 - Testing: Safe reliable electric duct heaters must comply with strict UL listed safety standards, which are well-known across the industry.

 - Electric duct heaters can be supplied for both indoor and weather-proof outdoor applications.

 While gas duct furnaces can provide similar performance, there are key differences:

 - Fuel Source: Gas duct heaters can operate on either natural or LP gas (propane).

 - Voltage: Most gas heaters use 115 V single-phase current.
 This is the standard in households.
-But they are not always available in the range of options electrical models offer.
+But they can also be ordered with optional control step down transformers for

 - Indoor or Outdoor Installation: Like electric units, gas duct furnaces can be installed in both indoor and outdoor environments.